arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 ### Step 5

 Based on the routes configured on the Route table, we can see there is only a local route (10.42.0.0/16) and no route to the internet.
 In order for the worker node to communicate with the required services, it will need to reach the internet.
 To keep the environment more secure from the internet, we can configure a NAT gateway to allow outgoing traffic only.
 There is already a NAT gateway which is in use for this cluster, so please go ahead and configure this to help worker nodes join the cluster.
+Based on the routes configured on the Route table, we can see there is only a local route (10.42.0.0/16) and no route to the internet.
+In order for the worker node to communicate with the required services, it will need to reach the internet.
+To keep the environment more secure from the internet, we can configure a NAT gateway to allow outgoing traffic only.
+There is already a NAT gateway which is in use for this cluster, so please go ahead and configure this to help worker nodes join the cluster.

 :::info